 - White gravy

 When it comes to eating fast food, some restaurants are healthier than others.
 Church’s Chicken is one of those restaurants that you’ll want to avoid because all of the foods they serve are breaded and deep fried.

 If you aren’t careful, you can easily sabotage your low-carb diet by eating a few pieces of breaded meat, which contain at least five or six grams of carbohydrates per serving.

 For this reason, we recommend eating at home whenever you can and bringing your food with you throughout the day.
-Following your diet strictly is the best way to get result.
+Following your diet strictly is the best way to get results.

 If you find yourself in a pinch and Church’s Chicken is the only place open, then go with a few strips of the chicken tenders or original wings.
 You’ll want to remove as much of the breading as possible.

 Stay away from all side dishes!
 We also noticed that there are some items on the nutritional menu that aren’t listed on the regular menu, such as breakfast sandwiches.
 Ask your local Church’s Chicken if they can make you a bacon, sausage, egg and cheese biscuit and then toss the biscuit when it comes.
-Unsweetened iced tea, water or coffee are your only save beverage options.
+Unsweetened iced tea, water or coffee are your only safe beverage options.

 Photo credit: Mike Mozart/flickr.com